Sino-Indian border dispute: The Johnson Line

 Map of Central Asia (1878) showing Khotan (near top right corner).
-The previous border claimed by the British Indian Empire is shown in the two-toned purple and pink band with Shahidulla and the Kilik, Kilian and Sanju Passes clearly north of the border.
+The previous border claimed by the British Indian Empire is shown in the two-toned purple and pink band with Shahidulla and the Kilik, Kilian, and Sanju Passes clearly north of the border.

 The map shows the Indian and Chinese claims of the border in the Aksai Chin region, the Macartney-MacDonald line, the Foreign Office Line, as well as the progress of Chinese forces as they occupied areas during the Sino-Indian War.

-W. H. Johnson, a civil servant with the Survey of India proposed the "Johnson Line" in 1865, which put Aksai Chin in Jammu and Kashmir.
-This was the time of the Dungan revolt, when China did not control Xinjiang, so this line was never presented to the Chinese.
+W. H. Johnson, a civil servant with the Survey of India, proposed the "Johnson Line" in 1865, which the British claimed Aksai Chin to be in Jammu and Kashmir.
+This was the time of the Uyghur occupation, when China did not control Xinjiang, so this line was never presented to the Chinese.
 Johnson presented this line to the Maharaja of Jammu and Kashmir, who then claimed the 18,000 square kilometres contained within his territory and by some accounts he claimed territory further north as far as the Sanju Pass in the Kun Lun Mountains.
 The Maharajah of Jammu and Kashmir constructed a fort at Shahidulla (modern-day Xaidulla), and had troops stationed there for some years to protect caravans.
 Eventually, most sources placed Shahidulla and the upper Karakash River firmly within the territory of Xinjiang (see accompanying map).
 According to Francis Younghusband, who explored the region in the late 1880s, there was only an abandoned fort and not one inhabited house at Shahidulla when he was there – it was just a convenient staging post and a convenient headquarters for the nomadic Kirghiz.
 The abandoned fort had apparently been built a few years earlier by the Dogras.
-In 1878 the Chinese had reconquered Xinjiang, and by 1890 they already had Shahidulla before the issue was decided.
+In 1878, the Chinese had reconquered Xinjiang, and by 1890, they already had Shahidulla before the issue was decided.
 By 1892, China had erected boundary markers at Karakoram Pass.

-In 1897 a British military officer, Sir John Ardagh, proposed a boundary line along the crest of the Kun Lun Mountains north of the Yarkand River.
-At the time Britain was concerned at the danger of Russian expansion as China weakened, and Ardagh argued that his line was more defensible.
-The Ardagh line was effectively a modification of the Johnson line, and became known as the "Johnson-Ardagh Line".
+In 1897, a British Raj military officer, Sir John Ardagh, proposed a boundary line along the crest of the Kun Lun Mountains north of the Yarkand River.
+At the time, Britain was concerned at the danger of Russian expansion as China weakened, and Ardagh argued that his line was more defensible.
+The Ardagh line was effectively a modification of the Johnson line and became known as the "Johnson-Ardagh Line".